My Account

 As soon as a complaint is received, the clock starts ticking.
 Your first duty is to act.

 • Assess for Interim Measures: Is the alleged misconduct so severe that the parties need to be separated pending the investigation's outcome?
 This could involve a temporary transfer, a schedule change, or placing the accused employee on paid administrative leave.
-This is not a disciplinary action but a neutral step to ensure the integrity of the investigation and prevent further issues.

 Step 2: Conduct Thorough and Objective Interviews